owlbarn/owl/ACKNOWLEDGEMENT.md

 - [Tudor Tiplea](https://github.com/tptiplea) contributed the initial Ndarray implementation in the base module.

-- [Maria (Majava San)](https://github.com/kanisteri) contributed several root-finding algorithms.
+- [Maria (kanisteri)](https://github.com/kanisteri) contributed several root-finding algorithms.
 She is also working on other numerical functions in Owl.

 - [Gavin Stark](https://github.com/atthecodeface) contributed and reshaped many unit tests.
 His work has been helping us in identifying and fixing existing bugs and preventing potential ones, greatly assured the quality of Owl.